Conserved and non-conserved Noether currents from the quantum effective action: Example: scalar field theory with non-minimal coupling

 Let us now extend eq.\ \eqref{eq:actionScalarField1} to a geometry with general affine connection as discussed in section \ref{sec:GeneralConnection}.
 This amounts to taking the connection as independent of the metric or alternatively to introduce contorsion, the Weyl gauge field and proper non-metricity.
-The action \eqref{eq:actionScalarField1} becomes
+The action \eqref{eq:actionScalarField1} becomes\footnote{This assumes that only quantities with a direct geometric significance like the curvature tensor and its contractions can appear in the effective action.
+More possibilities arise when torsion and non-metricity can couple to matter seperately, and further investigations are needed to settle when that is the case.}

 with the co-covariant derivative acting on a scalar field like

 The Ricci scalar $\overline{R}$ is given in eq.\ \eqref{eq:RicciScalarAffine} and its variation in \eqref{eq:variationRicciScalarAffine}.
 We recall also the connection between the Weyl gauge field and the connection in \eqref{eq:WeylGaugeFieldInTermsOfConnection}.
 Similarly one finds from \eqref{eq:variationConnection2}